Skip to Main Content

 Access to Copilot for RUC students

-As a student at RUC, you have access to Copilot Bing through Microsoft using your login.
+As a student at RUC, you have access to Copilot through Microsoft using your login.

-Copilot is a chatbot based on the same technology as the GPT-4 version.
-Copilot doesn't store your chat history.
+Copilot is a chatbot based on the same technology as the GPT-4 version like ChatGPT.

 THE RESPONSIBILITY IS YOURS.
 This guide is intended for inspiration and general guidance and therefore does not replace personal, legal, or academic advice.
 It is your responsibility to ensure that you comply with applicable regulations.